Backstory – My first time to skateboard on the Great Wall

 The most famous Ming Dynasty wall remains Jaiyuguan Fort, the western terminus of the Great Wall in the Gobi Desert, fabled end – or beginning – of the civilized world, depending on one's perspective.

-Perhaps the most told story of Jaiyuguan Fort is about the designer who was in charge of construction.
+One story of Jaiyuguan Fort tells of a architect placed in charge of construction.
 Upon ordering the massive number of bricks required to build the fort, which he calculated down to a specific number, he was warned that it had better be enough.
 With confidence he agreed and added one brick to the order just in case.

 When the complex was completed, only one brick remained.
 The story is a testament to Chinese ingenuity.

 Four characters inscribed near the front gate roughly translate to mean: Strongest fort under heaven.

 Layers of architecture attest to the acuity and continuity of Chinese culture and philosophy as the wall, like the art of the earth, rises in chronological order from a subterranean foundation.